-With all the talk of how to design your site for conversions and search, it’s easy to overlook the importance of mobile accessibility.
+With all the talk about how to design your site for conversions and search, it’s easy to overlook the importance of mobile accessibility.
 But it’s hard to ignore the fact that many of us turn to our mobile devices often when we’re searching:

 - 65% of people use their phone in their “I want to buy” moments.

-- 40% of eCommerce sales during the 2018 holiday season came from a smartphone.
+- 40% of ecommerce sales during the 2018 holiday season came from a smartphone.

-- 57.13% of global eCommerce visitors visited from a mobile phone .
+- 57.13% of global ecommerce visitors visited from a mobile phone.